SherG/cool-iron/blog/chatgpt-google-code-red.md

 Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems like speculative entertainment.
 It's a bit surprising to see some SEOs (search engine optimization professionals) talking up the 'threat' in social media.

-For fun, we asked Assistant over at ChatGPT what he thinks.
+For fun, we asked Assistant over at ChatGPT what it thinks.
 We'll give the robot the last word.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/e_sharpen/v1672429135/SignalFox/chatgpt-code-red_u3i0vk.png" />